Skip to content

 Arrival to a Code

-• Take charge: establish if anyone is actively running the code, if someone is running the code, introduce yourself and ask how you may be helpful.
+• Take charge: establish if anyone is actively running the code.
+If someone is running the code, introduce yourself and ask how you may be helpful.
 If someone is NOT, have someone begin chest compressions IMMEDIATELY and assume responsibility for the running the code

 • IV access: IV access preferred, if no immediate IV access, place IO